Amantl3/ama-dev/README.md

 ## 🌍 Where I'm From

-I'm from francistown,the second cit of Botswana.
+I'm from francistown,the second city of Botswana.
 I grew up in a community that valued education and creativity, and that's where my interest in tech began.
 My journey into computing was sparked by my curiosuty and overall obsession with tech and I haven’t looked back since.

 ---

 ## 🎓 Education & Accomplishments

-I'm currently pursuing a degree in Applied Business Computing]** at **[Your University]**.
+I'm currently pursuing a degree in Applied Business Computing]** at BAC,Gaborone.
 Some of the things I’m proud of include:
 - Currently a part of the 2025 Africa Coda Academy Engineering Residency Program.
 - Learning C# and Java